EmmyAbella444/Unit_4/PROJECT/Project_unit4.md

 For future development the first suggestion is to differentiate students and teachers profile, right now teachers and students have the same profile style.
 To differentiate between students and teacher profiles, it can be added a new attribute in the users table of the database to indicate whether the user is a student or a teacher.
 And based on that the profile page can be modified if the user is a teacher or student.

-The second suggestion is to also add the link to the a specific user profile in the usernames on posts, right now the links are only available in the statistics page, to add this, it can be used the same structure in the html file from the statistics to add a link to the students username in the home.html file that will redirect the user to the function students_profile to generate that user profile.
+The second suggestion is to also add the link to the a specific user profile in the usernames on posts, right now the links are only available in the statistics page, to add this, it can be used the same structure in the html file from the statistics page to add a link to the students username in the home.html file that will redirect the user to the function students_profile to generate that user profile.

 # Appendix